drplote/FG-2e-PlayersOption/README.md

 Right now, when a character "rolls" their initiative for a weapon or spell like they normally would in Fantasy Grounds 2E ruleset, they will see a die roll and a message will appear in that chat box, but this is really always producing a fixed result... you'll note that the message is about a d0 being rolled with certain modifiers added.
 This is simply to make sure the result comes out to the correct number (as shown above) that puts them in the right initiative phase and side.
 A lot of rework would be needed for me to clean this up and make it prettier, and it's also a very risky area of the code to change, so this is probably as good as it's going to get.
 You can basically ignore the roll though and just look at where you land in the combat tracker.

+Player Characters who have not yet rolled initiative (such as when a new round starts) default to their "very slow-" phase.
+If your bothers can't be bothered to roll, they can just go last!

 ## Automation Improvements